cassiancc/TierAway/README.md

 Tier Away supports multiple types of content.
 Images can be uploaded or pasted from the clipboard, and text can be written directly onto the tier list.

 # Sharing Templates
 Tier Away templates are exportable via the Download button.
-These templates contain the structure of the list as well as all images, in a sharable ZIP file.
+These templates contain the structure of the list as well as all images, in one JSON file.

 Tier Away does not offer image or template hosting.

 # Themes
 Tier Away currently has 6 custom themes, including a Dark and Light mode.
-More themes are planned.

 # Libraries
 HTML2Canvas 1.4.1, used for image exports under the MIT License: https://html2canvas.hertzen.com/